Investor Relations

 However, supply chain disruptions caused by unexpected demand increases, delays, malfunctions, or unforeseen external events may impair the Group’s ability to maintain stable delivery.
 Furthermore, if rising labor or material costs cannot be passed on through pricing adjustments, the Group’s business performance and financial condition may be adversely affected.

 The Group holds a diverse portfolio of tangible and intangible fixed assets, including goodwill and investment securities.
-Among the assets that may have a significant impact on the financial statements for FY2025 are the tangible and intangible assets of SRL, Inc. valued at 51,838 million yen (18.5% of consolidated total assets), investment securities of Baylor Genetics Holdings, Inc. totaling 947 million yen (0.3% of consolidated total assets) and loans receivable of 4,859 million yen (1.7% of consolidated total assets) related to Baylor Miraca Genetics Laboratories, LLC.
+Among the assets that may have a significant impact on the financial statements for the following fiscal year are the tangible and intangible assets of SRL, Inc. valued at 42,022 million yen (15.7% of consolidated total assets).

 The Group pursues domestic and international M&A to support its growth strategy and enhance corporate value.